xiaoyujune/xiaoyujune.github.io/Research.md

 - Multi-class traffic evolution model for electric and gasoline vehicles with bi-objective path choice behavior.
 *Transportation Research Board Annual Meeting*, Washington DC, 2020.
-- A day-to-day dynamic model of traffic flows with bi-objective user equilibrium. *The 7th international research conference on systems engineering and management science*, Nanjing, China, 2019.
+- A day-to-day dynamic model of traffic flows with bi-objective user equilibrium. *The 7th international research conference on systems engineering and management science*, Nanjing, 2019.